 Ute Mountain Two Day

 Located within the Rio Grande del Norte National Monument, the Ute Mountain run is a place of wild natural beauty, traces of early native peoples, and thriving wildlife.
-This trip begins in southern Colorado in the open plains between the San Juan and Sangre de Cristo mountain ranges.
-Here you join the Rio Grande as it begins its gradual descent into the deep basalt walls of the Rio Grande Gorge.
-Following a short hike up the dry riverbed of the Rio Costilla, you will enjoy the spectacular sunset while camping at the rim of the canyon and at the base of an extinct volcano: Ute Mountain.
+Join the Rio Grande as it begins its gradual descent into the deep basalt walls of the Rio Grande Gorge.

 This is an early season trip (May-July) as water levels are more dependable then in this area of the canyon.
 One can expect easy rapids, which increase in frequency on day two, as the river winds its way deeper into the gorge.
 Participants should be fit and prepared for several 1-mile hikes on steep trails.